 - Kosher salt and freshly ground black pepper

 - 6 cups water

 - 3/4 pound medium-sized button mushrooms, brushed, trimmed, and quartered

 - 3 tablespoons minced flat-leaf parsley

 Meanwhile, in a medium saute pan, heat the butter over medium-high heat, add the mushrooms and saute until golden, about 10 minutes.
-Season the mushrooms with salt and pepper and add them to the soup, and simmer for 15 minutes more.
+Season the mushrooms with salt and pepper to taste, and add them to the soup, and simmer for 15 minutes more.
 Remove the meat from the soup; cut the meat from the bone and dice.
 Skim any fat from the surface of the soup with a ladle or large spoon.
 Return the meat to the soup with the parsley.
-Season the soup with salt and pepper.
+Season the soup with salt and pepper to taste.
 Serve in warm bowls.